Does Instagram Have a Dark Mode?

 You can also download any of the “Dark Mode” apps available on Google Play Store, but most of them won’t be able to change your Instagram theme because it’s a separate app.

 Use Night Eye Browser Extension for Desktop

 But wait!
 What if you don’t always Instagram on a mobile device?
 Shocking but true – Instagram has a desktop version accessible through a web browser.
+(If this is brand-new information, we’ll wait for you to log on to see if your photos still look amazing on your laptop.)
 What if you want to darken that?
-Well fortunately there is a way, withe the Night Eye browser extension.
-Not only will Night Eye give you a beautiful dark mode for Instagram, you can also use it for other web sites to make your late-night browsing easy on the old peepers.
+Fortunately, there is a way, with the Night Eye browser extension.
+Not only will Night Eye provide a beautiful dark mode for Instagram, you can also use it for other web sites to make your late-night browsing easy on the old peepers.

-The Night Eye extension is multiplatform and will work on any device running a supported browser.
+The Night Eye extension is multi-platform and will work on any device running a supported browser.
 The supported browser list is truly impressive, including Edge, Firefox, Chrome, Safari, Opera, and several others.
-If you didn’t write your own browser, the extension will work on your machine.
+For the most part, as long as you didn’t write your own browser, the extension will work on your machine.
 The extension lets you set websites to run in one of three modes – Dark, Filtered, and Normal.
-Under dark mode, all colors, small images and icons are converted to a dark palette.
+Under Dark mode, all colors, small images and icons are converted to a dark palette.
 In Filtered mode, websites’ colors will not be changed, but you can still adjust brightness, contrast, warmth and more.
-Normal mode, you’re probably looking at right now.
+Normal mode is going to be more or less what you’re probably looking at right now.

 Night Eye has multiple layers of service, ranging from free to inexpensive.
 The free version of the extension is yours to use forever, the only limitation being that you can only use it on five specific websites.
 You can also buy an annual subscription for $9, which removes the 5-site limitation.
 Alternatively you can drop $40 as a one-time payment to get unlimited use of Night Eye in perpetuity.